You are here

 Curriculum Design Tools

 To assist in these efforts, the Office of Standards and Instructional support is providing a series of professional learning modules to help school leaders facilitate standards implementation efforts with their staffs.
-The first phase of modules focus on disciplinary and standards literacy and are available now.
-The second phase of modules will focus on curriculum and resource alignment and will be available in Spring 2019.
-The final phase of modules will be released in the Fall of 2019 and will connect the standards to instructional strategies.
+The first phase of modules focuses on disciplinary and standards literacy, which establishes a foundation for understanding the relationship between disciplinary content and the educational purposes of standards.
+The second phase of modules focus on curriculum and resource alignment and ends with goal-setting for district- and school-level curricular changes.
+The final phase of modules will focus on connecting the standards to instructional practices and strategies.

 In partnership with the Colorado PTA, family and community guides to the Colorado Academic Standards (in English and Spanish) were created to help families and communities across Colorado better understand the goals and outcomes of the 2009/2010 Colorado Academic Standards.
 The guides describe the “big picture” purpose of the standards, as roadmaps to help ensure that all Colorado students graduate ready for life, college, and careers.
 They also provide overviews of the learning expectations for each of the ten content areas of the standards and offer examples of educational experiences that students may engage in, and that families could support, during the school year.